Baseball Head Coach

-Neale Richardson enters his fifth season as head coach of Bobcat Baseball.
+Neale Richardson enters his seventh season as the head coach of the Baseball Bobcats.

 Following his retirement from Forsyth Schools in June 2014, Richardson sought to pursue his dream of coaching college baseball and is honored to lead the Bobcats.
 He states, “I know College of the Ozarks well and the reputation of Hard Work U. I feel that I am a perfect fit for what College of the Ozarks represents.
 I have strong Christian values and believe that hard work and character are what define a person.
 I have based my entire career on these beliefs.”